 - 1 bay leaf

-- 1 cup cashew cream or vegan heavy cream substitute (see notes)
+- 1 cup cashew cream or vegan heavy cream substitute recipe follows, or see notes for substitutions

 Optional Garnishes